Interested in Research? Consider the UCLA Undergraduate Research Center

 Interested in learning more about research in the humanities – and how to do it properly?

-Come to any or all of the undergraduate research workshops!
+Come to any or all of the UCLA undergraduate research workshops!
 Whether you’d like to learn how to write research papers for classes, or whether you’d like to embark on your own research project or honors thesis, these workshops are for you!

-The Undergraduate Research Center – Humanities, Arts, and Social Sciences serves students and faculty in humanities, arts, social science, and behavioral science disciplines.
-Our primary mission is to promote, develop, and celebrate undergraduate student research with the overall goal of enhancing undergraduate education and preparing students for careers in all areas.
+The UCLA Undergraduate Research Center – Humanities, Arts, and Social Sciences serves students and faculty in humanities, arts, social science, and behavioral science disciplines.
+Their primary mission is to promote, develop, and celebrate undergraduate student research with the overall goal of enhancing undergraduate education and preparing students for careers in all areas.

 Through experiencing the processes of scholarly discovery and the dissemination of their results, students become fully engaged members of the community.
-We aim to support and increase the retention of humanities, arts, social science, and behavioral science majors by enhancing the visibility, prestige, and material support for participation in undergraduate research and creative activities, both for students and faculty.
-We achieve our mission through various state-, foundation-, and donor-supported programs, including those that aid students facing socioeconomic, academic, and other challenges.
+They aim to support and increase the retention of humanities, arts, social science, and behavioral science majors by enhancing the visibility, prestige, and material support for participation in undergraduate research and creative activities, both for students and faculty.
+They achieve our mission through various state-, foundation-, and donor-supported programs, including those that aid students facing socioeconomic, academic, and other challenges.

 What is Research in the Humanities, Arts, and Social Sciences?

-You’ll find brief descriptions of research in the humanities, arts, and social sciences below taken from the Undergraduate Research Center for Arts, Humanities, and Social Sciences.
+You’ll find brief descriptions of research in the humanities, arts, and social sciences below taken from the UCLA Undergraduate Research Center for Arts, Humanities, and Social Sciences.
 Keep in mind, however, that research is often interdisciplinary and doesn’t fit into just one category!

 Research in the Humanities